hsharghi/swift-resend/README.md

 ~~~~
 `ResendEmail` supports both `text` and `html` content.

-You can send batch emails by creating a `ResendBatchEmail` object and
+You can send multiple emails at once by creating a `ResendBatchEmail` object.
-send multiple emails at once.
-Attachments and Tags are not supported in current API via batch sending.
+Attachments and Tags are not supported for batch sending.
-Array of email IDs will be returned.
+An array of email IDs will be returned.

 ~~~~swift
 let emails = ResendBatchEmail(...) let ids = try await resendClient.emails.sendBatch(emails)
 ~~~~

+### Retrieving Email Information
-You can get an email info by providing the email ID received from the `send` or `batchSend` methods.
+You can retrieve information about a sent email by providing the email ID.

 ~~~~swift
 let emailInfo = try await resendClient.emails.get(emailId: id)